JohnDeCorato/DiscordAuthorization/README.md

 # DiscordAuthorization
 Simple script for authorizing user with discord.

-Mostly stolen from https://github.com/vishnevskiy/discord-oauth2-example with some minor changes to work with a Heroku distribution.
+Mostly from https://github.com/vishnevskiy/discord-oauth2-example with changes to work with a Heroku distribution.